-Aldo is one of two sons of Italian citizens who immigrated to Venezuela after World War II.
+Aldo is one of two sons of Italian citizens who migrated to Venezuela after World War II.
 Raised in Valencia, Venezuela, he developed an early interest in technology, specifically electronics and computers.
-After graduating high school from Calasanz School, he attended the Universidad de Carabobo, where he graduated with a major in Electrical Engineering and a minor in Digital Electronics and Process Control.
+After graduating high school from Calasanz School, he attended the Universidad of Carabobo, where he graduated with a major in Electrical Engineering and a minor in Digital Electronics and Process Control.

 With his engineering education and electronics background, he accepted a Service Engineering position at SIEMENS Medical Solutions, where he supported and installed CAT Scanners, MRI machines, and Ultrasound devices.
 Changes in the economic environment drove him to Betz Laboratories, which was opening operations in Venezuela.